Nevada Virtual Office Setup: Form 1583 & Address Guide

 Your registered agent is a separate role — Muze Office is your business address, not your registered agent.
 If you don't have a registered agent yet, services like Northwest or Harbor Compliance handle that piece.

-Step 4 — Verify your Google Business Profile
+Step 4 — Understand Google Business Profile rules

 Step 5 — Update your bank and payment processors